-You can grow your live streaming audience by improving the quality of your broadcasts, and by analyzing viewership data to improve your viewer's experience.
 The total number of viewers for your broadcasts is a great statistic to know, but access to in-depth analytics can help you learn more.
-In this Help article, we will break down what viewer analytics you have access to and where to find them.
+In this article, we will break down what viewer analytics you have access to and where to find them.

-Click on that broadcast and click on analytics below the video player.
+Click on the broadcast you'd like to see analytics for, and click on Analytics below the video player.

-You will notice that we track Live broadcast stats and Recorded broadcast stats.
+You will notice that we track live broadcast stats and recorded broadcast stats.
 The Live Viewer Engagement will tell you how many people are actively watching at the time and will show an increase or decrease in viewership.
-Each broadcast also has it's on geolocation map that will show you where viewers are watching from.
+Each broadcast also has its own geolocation map that will show you where viewers are watching from.

 This will take you to a full reports page that will show you the following stats.

-Go to the Reports tab on the BoxCast Dashboard.
+Go to the Reports tab in the BoxCast Dashboard.

 You can select the channel you want to see the stats for and select the date range.